MicrosoftLearning/mslearn-openai/Instructions/Exercises/02-natural-language-azure-openai.md

    {
        Messages =
        {
-          new ChatMessage(ChatRole.System, "You are a helpful assistant.
-Summarize the following text in 60 words or less."), new ChatMessage(ChatRole.User, text),
+          new ChatMessage(ChatRole.System, "You are a helpful assistant."), new ChatMessage(ChatRole.User, "Summarize the following text in 20 words or less:\n" + text), },
-       },
        MaxTokens = 120,
        Temperature = 0.7f,